-A particularly interesting part of the redefinition of US national security is the blurring of the traditional division between 'home security' and 'national security', and the internationalisation of US law enforcement.
-There was general agreement that the FBI and the CIA would have to cooperate more closely than in the past, since an 'internal' security threat like the hijacking of an aircraft could easily be planned and operated from abroad.
-The CIA also seems to have preferred bringing suspects captured abroad to prisons in third states, since those taken to the United States would receive the protection of US laws.
+A particularly interesting part of the redefinition of US national security is the blurring of the traditional division between 'home security' and 'national security', and the internationlisation of US law enforcement.
+There was general agreement that the FBI and the CIA would have to cooperate more closely than in the past, since an 'internal' security threat like the hijacking of an aircraft could very well be planned and operated from abroad.
+The CIA also seems to have preferred bringing suspected terrorists caught abroad to the prisons of third states, since the USA's own laws prevented the use of the most effective methods of interrogation.

 In May 2002, President Bush also proposed to merge a number of institutions, such as the border police and the coast guard, under a new Department of Home Security.
-Part
+Part of the rationale for this reform was the impractibility of preventing unwanted visitors from entering US territory merely through tighter border controls.
+It would be more effective to cooperate with other states in collecting intelligence about possible visitors, and in creating a globally standardised system of smart passports that would

-11 Michael Scott Doran, 'Somebody Else's Civil War.'
-Foreign Affairs, Vol. 81, No. 1, January/February 2002, pp. 22-42 (pp. 23, 40).
+January/February 2002, pp. 22-42 (pp. 23, 40).

-12 Thomas Biersteker, 'Targeting Terrorist Finances: The New Challenges of Financial Market Globalization'.
-Ken Booth and Tim Dunne (eds), Worlds in Collision: Terror and the Future of Global Order, Houndmills, Basingstoke: Palgrave Macmillan, 2002, pp. 74-84.
+Thomas Biersteker, 2002.
+'Targeting Terrorist Finances: The New Challenges of Financial Market Globalization', in Ken Booth and Tim Dunne (eds.), Worlds in Collision: Terror and the Future of Global Order, London: Palgrave, pp. 74-84.

-13 Stephen E. Flynn, 'Beyond Border Control.'
+&lt;sup>12 Stephen E. Flynn, 'Beyond Border Control.'
 Foreign Affairs, Vol. 79, No. 6, November/December 2000, pp. 56-68.
 See also William Wechsler, 'Law in Order.
 Reconstructing U.S. National Security,' The National Interest, Spring 2002, pp. 17-28.
 Wechsler urges Bush to overcome 'the lack of integration between the law enforcement and the foreign policy communities.'

-of the rationale for this reform was that it was impractical of preventing unwanted visitors from entering US territory merely through tighter border controls.
-It would be more effective to cooperate with other states in collecting intelligence about possible visitors, and in creating a globally standardised system of smart passports that would rapidly distinguish trustworthy travellers from those with a criminal or otherwise doubtful record.
+rapidly distinguish trustworthy travellers from those with a criminal or otherwise doubtful record.
 It was also seen as impractical to inspect all the containers that arrive in American ports every day, with their loads of products from all over the world.
-Such measures would slow down international trade and make the US less competitive.
+This would slow down international trade and make the US less competitive.
 Instead it was preferable to establish a US presence in all major ports of origin, and cooperate with local port authorities in making sure that only well certified companies could load containers on ships bound for the USA.
 The US government also asked the governments of the world's main shipping nations to allow US agents to inspect their ships on the high seas.

-All of this represents steps in the globalisation of US home security.
-All since the Second World War, US national security had been conceived within a global framework, but the enemy then was first an axis of states and then a Soviet-led camp, consisting primarily of states and national liberation movements.
+All of this represents crucial steps in the globalisation of US home security.
+In the years of the Second World War and the Cold War, US national security was already conceived within a global framework, but the enemy then was first an axis of states and then a Soviet-led camp, consisting of states and national liberation movements.
 The Cold War was a quasi-war between two state-based camps, separated in Europe by an 'iron curtain', and supporting opposite factions in Asian, African and Latin American civil wars.
 After the Cold War, the US government emphasised the creation of a free and truly global market of trade and investments, while at the same time demonstrating its military superiority in campaigns against states that were breaking international law (notably Iraq and Yugoslavia).